White Collar Crime Defense

 Bribery

-This offense refers to giving something of value to someone in a position of power, such as a public official, for example, in order to influence that person’s actions or decisions.
-If a public official, government employee, or elected representative makes a request for something of value, this is also considered bribery.
+Bribery refers to giving something of value to someone in a position of power, such as a public official, in order to influence that person’s actions or decisions.
+If a public official, government employee, or elected representative makes a request for something of value in return for a certain action or decision, this is also considered bribery.
 Bribes must be given or taken with “corrupt intent” to be prosecuted.

 Extortion

-Extortion is the obtaining of property, money, or favors illegally and through compulsion.
+Extortion is the act of obtaining property, money, or favors illegally and through compulsion.
 The most well-known kind of extortion is blackmail, which is based on the threat of releasing the target’s private information.
-Public corruption is another common form of extortion.
-This occurs when a public official trades favors for a bribe, such as accepting a request or performing a specified action.
+Public corruption is another common form of extortion, which occurs when a public official trades favors for a bribe, such as accepting a request or performing a specified action.

 Counterfeiting

-The illegal production of fake goods, documents, or currencies is what is referred to as counterfeiting.
+The illegal production of fake goods, documents, or currencies is known as counterfeiting.
 Perpetrators of this crime typically copy and sell reproductions as copyrighted, trademarked, or other legally protected information or products.
 The most typically counterfeited things include money, driver’s licenses, passports, designer products, and Treasury Bonds.

 Racketeering